Alfresco/alfresco-ng2-components/docs/core/components/icon.component.md

 The Icon Alias Mapping feature allows you to provide custom icon value mappings at runtime using the `ICON_ALIAS_MAP_TOKEN` injection token.
 When an icon value matches a key in the alias map, the component automatically replaces it with the mapped value.
 This is useful for creating consistent icon conventions across your application without modifying component code.

+**How icon name replacement works:**

+When you provide an alias map, the component checks if the icon value matches any key in the map.
+If a match is found, the icon name is replaced with the corresponding mapped value.
+This happens automatically and transparently:

+- Original icon name: `icon-mock`
+- Alias map entry: `'icon-mock': 'alias-mock'`
+- Result: Icon renders as `alias-mock` instead of `icon-mock`

+This allows you to:
+- **Rename icons** without changing component code
+- **Support legacy icon names** by mapping them to new ones
+- **Centralize icon naming conventions** in your application
+- **Create icon aliases** for shorter or more descriptive names

 **Example alias map:**

 ```ts